The Technology, Media and Telecommunications Review: Lithuania

 The next auctions for developing 5G are likely to be for spectrum around 700MHz.

 Censorship of public information is prohibited in Lithuania.
-In order to ensure freedom of information, the LPIP prohibits exerting pressure on the producer or disseminator of public information, their participant or a journalist, compelling them to present information in the media in an incorrect and biased manner.
-The producer, disseminator of public information, their participant or a journalist shall have the right to keep the confidentiality of the source of information and not to disclose it, except where a court orders such disclosure.
+To ensure freedom of information, the LPIP prohibits exerting pressure on the producer or disseminator of public information, their participant or a journalist, compelling them to present information in the media in an incorrect and biased manner.
+The producer, disseminator of public information, their participant or a journalist shall have the right to keep the confidentiality of their source of information and not to disclose it, except where a court orders such disclosure.

 The LPIP prohibits publication in the media of information that:

-- spreads war propaganda, instigates war or hatred, ridicule, humiliation, instigates discrimination, violence, physical violent treatment of a group of people or a person belonging thereto on grounds of age, sex, sexual orientation, ethnic origin, race, nationality, citizenship, language, origin, social status, belief, convictions, views or religion;
+- instigates and incites hatred, ridicule or humiliation, or instigates discrimination, violence or physical violent treatment, of a group of persons or a member of a group on the grounds of age, sex, sexual orientation, ethnic origin, race, nationality, citizenship, language, origin, social status, disability, belief, convictions, views or religion;

-- disseminates, promotes or advertises pornography or propagates or advertises sexual services and paraphilias;
+- disseminates, promotes or advertises pornography, sexual services and paraphilias;

 - is slanderous and offensive to a person or degrades his or her honour and dignity; or